Rendezvous (1930 film)

 Rendezvous (Komm' zu mir zum Rendezvous) is a 1930 German musical film directed by Carl Boese and starring Lucie Englisch, Ralph Arthur Roberts and Alexa Engström.
 Separate versions were made in French (Love Songs) and Spanish (My Wife's Teacher).
 Such multi-language versions were common in the early years of sound.
+Dialogues were written by Walter Hasenclever.

 The film's sets were designed by the art director Julius von Borsody.